cloudfoundry-community-attic/inception-server/README.md

 ## Usage

-This project includes both a standalone CLI to create an Inception VM or transform an existing VM into an Inception VM; and the internal Chef cookbooks that can be used outside of the CLI.
+This project includes both a standalone CLI to create an inception server or transform an existing VM into an inception server; and the internal Chef cookbooks that can be used outside of the CLI.

-### CLI usage - create a remote Inception VM
+### CLI usage - create a remote inception server

-To create a remote Inception VM, normally in the IaaS/region that you will be working with BOSH:
+To create a remote inception server, normally in the IaaS/region that you will be working with BOSH:

 ```
 $ bosh-inception deploy